 - The Bottom Bar

 The Widget Area and Footer Menu are completely optional.
 These sections are easy to hide and do not need to be visible on your website.
-It’s possible to remove bottom bar also, but does require some custom code in order to do so.
+It’s possible to remove the bottom bar also but does need some custom code to do so.

 You can manage the Divi Footer via the WordPress Dashboard in either the Customiser or Appearance menus.

 Go to the Theme Customiser.
 You can access the Theme Customiser from two different areas on your WordPress Dashboard.
 Both will take you to the same page.

 The first option is to select Divi > Theme Customizer from the main left-side menu (as shown in the screenshot below).